natenka/pyneng-book-en/docs/source/book/09_functions/func_args_var.rst

 Sometimes it is necessary to make function accept not a fixed number of arguments, but any number.
 For such a case, in Python it is possible to create a function with a special parameter that accepts variable length arguments.
 This parameter can be both keyword and positional.

 .. note::
-    Even if you don’t use it in your scripts there’s a good chance you’ll find it in someone else’s code.
+    Even if you don't use it in your scripts there's a good chance you'll find it in someone else's code.

 Variable length positional arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~